SpenceKonde/AVR-Guidance/UPDI/jtag2updi.md

-# Step-by-step guide to turn a uno/nano/pro mini into a UPDI programmer
+# Step-by-step guide to turn serial adapter or uno/nano/pro mini into a UPDI programmer

 The tinyAVR 0/1/2-series, megaAVR 0-series, and AVR Dx-series parts are programmed through the Unified Program and Debug Interface (UPDI).
 This is a 1-wire interface using the UPDI pin on the AVR Dx-series part.
 A UPDI programmer is required to to change the fuses ("burn bootloader"), upload a bootloader (if desired) and upload sketches if a bootloader is not in use.
 The classic ISP programmers cannot be used - only UPDI can be used to program these parts.